Team-Echo-MIT/r3d-v0-embeddings/README.md

 # r3d_v0_embeddings
-This repository contains vector embeddings for the EchoNet dataset and is intended as a resource for future AI researchers in Cardiology.
+This repository contains vector embeddings for the EchoNet dataset and the trained model that extracted them.
+It is intended as a resource for future AI researchers in Cardiology.

 # The Embeddings
 In the base directory there is one file containing the best 400-dimensional embeddings learned in the paper